 How to Apply

 You can only apply after making the 120 eligible payments in no less than 10 years.
-The earliest any borrower can apply is September 2017.
+The earliest any borrower can apply is September 2017, or later, depending on when the forgiveness application becomes available.

 After you and your employer complete this form, retain a copy and submit the original to your loan servicer.
 If you don’t know who that is, you can go to the National Student Loan Data System (NSLDS®) to find out.